Abdi-Suufi/TwinCities/README.md

 # TwinCities

-Group task on twincities for both manchester and wuhan
+Group Task Comparing The Two Cities of Manchester and Wuhan.

 ## Individual Tasks:

-Mujeeb - Twitter API Integration
+Mujeebur Alshamsi - Refactor The Front-End to be Responsive

-Abdi - Flickr API Integration ✓
+Abdi Suufi - Build and Integrate a Photo Widget (Flickr API) ✓

-Jack - Document the code and system
+Jack Davey - Use & Document a Test Framework

-Mo -
+Muhammad Shayan - Document The Code and System